-Central Carolina Community College offers Associate in Arts and Associate in Science degree programs that transfer to four-year colleges and universities, two-year programs that lead to an Associate in Applied Science degree, and one-year programs that lead to a diploma and/or a certificate.
+Central Carolina Community College offers Associate in Arts, Associate in Fine Arts, and Associate in Science degree programs that transfer to four-year colleges and universities, two-year programs that lead to an Associate in Applied Science degree, and one-year programs that lead to a diploma and/or a certificate.
 Articulation agreements with four-year colleges and universities enable graduates to move seamlessly into additional education, if that is their goal.